zulip/zulip/docs/outreach/overview.md

 Zulip operates under a **group mentorship** model.
-While you will have an assigned mentor, you will also get lots of feedback from other members of the [Zulip development community](https://zulip.com/development-community/) by posting your questions and ideas in public streams.
+While you will have an assigned mentor, you will also get lots of feedback from other members of the [Zulip development community](https://zulip.com/development-community/) by posting your questions and ideas in public channels.
 We encourage outreach program participants to help each other out as well!

 Program participants work on a variety of issues in their areas of interest,